equinix/metal-cli/docs/metal_organization_get.md

 Example:

-To retrieve list of all available organizations: packet organization get
+To retrieve list of all available organizations: metal organization get

-To retrieve a single organization: packet organization get -i [organization-id]
+To retrieve a single organization: metal organization get -i [organization-id]